-Pain is how your body lets you know that something is wrong and you should never ignore it.
-Pain management is the medical specialty area targeting on relieving pain and restoring your quality of life.
-At Precision Pain & Spine Institute, Dr. Elkholy offers a wide range of procedures, treatments and therapies designed to minimize or eliminate your pain.
+Pain is how your body lets you know that something is wrong, and you should never ignore it.
+Pain management is the medical specialty area targeting relieving pain and restoring your quality of life.
+At Precision Pain & Spine Institute, Dr. Elkholy offers a wide range of procedures, treatments, and therapies designed to minimize or eliminate your pain.

-At Precision Pain & Spine Institute, Dr. Elkholy, begins with a comprehensive exam to locate your pain, reviews your symptoms, as well as your medical history.
-He also performs a physical exam, paying close attention to the function and movement of the injured or damaged area and goes above and beyond to not only reduce your pain but also improve function and health to prevent recurrence.
+At Precision Pain & Spine Institute, Dr. Elkholy begins with a comprehensive exam to locate your pain, reviews your symptoms, as well as your medical history.
+He also performs a physical exam, pays close attention to the function and movement of the injured or damaged area, and goes above and beyond to not only reduce your pain but also improve function and health to prevent a recurrence.

 Conditions We Treat

-Bursitis (bur-SY-tis) is a painful condition that affects the small, fluid-filled sacs — called bursae (bur-SEE) — that cushion the bones, tendons and muscles near your joints.
+Bursitis is a painful condition that affects the tiny, fluid-filled sacs called bursae that cushion the bones, tendons, and muscles near your joints.
 Bursitis occurs when bursae become inflamed.
-The most common locations for bursitis are in the shoulder, elbow and hip.
+The most common locations for bursitis are in the shoulder, elbow, and hip.